Gemini Man (TV series): Reception

-A pilot of the series aired on May 10, 1976, and the series began airing on September 23 of that year.
+A pilot episode aired on May 10, 1976, and the series began airing on September 23 of that year.
+Casey's boss, Leonard Driscoll, was played by Richard Dysart in the pilot, and by William Sylvester during the series.

 The show was cancelled after five episodes due to low ratings and relatively high production costs.
 Although 11 episodes were produced, the remaining six were not aired in the United States, although the entire series was seen in Britain with somewhat greater success that led to a record album and hardcover annual based on the show.
-Richard Dysart played Casey's boss, Leonard Driscoll, in the pilot and William Sylvester played Driscoll during the series.
+The eleven episodes were also shown, dubbed into Afrikaans, in South Africa.